precision medicine genetic testing

 • Faster feedback: Ongoing monitoring and data input refine predictive models, ensuring continuous adaptive improvements in clinical decisions.

 For example, algorithms developed through deep learning (a further subset of machine learning) improve the functionality of gene editing tools, such as CRISPR, by simulating the brain's neural interactions.
-By proactively identifying non-responders or high-risk patient groups, ML can minimize clinical trial screen failures, reducing both time and cost inefficiencies in biotech research and allowing for a better participant experience with their research.
+By proactively identifying non-responders or high-risk patient groups, ML can minimize clinical trial screen failures, reducing both time and cost inefficiencies in biotech research and reducing unnecessary burden on participants who would otherwise undergo screening that predictive modelling could have flagged as low-probability.

 Get in touch